-The Great Allegheny Passage (GAP), the rail trail paralleling the Yough River through Ohiopyle State Park, is one of the gems of the Laurel Highlands.
-It has just a 2% grade, making the miles easy to pedal, and it’s spectacularly beautiful.
+The Great Allegheny Passage (GAP), the rail trail paralleling the Youghiogheny River through Ohiopyle State Park, is one of the gems of the Laurel Highlands.
+It has an easy 2 percent grade with a smooth-rolling crushed limestone surface, and it’s spectacularly beautiful.
 Waterfalls, creeks, miles and miles of trees, and a constant view of the Yough River is what day on the GAP will provide.
-This trail begins in Pittsburgh and extends to Cumberland, MD where it connects with the C & O Canal.
+This trail begins in Pittsburgh and extends to Cumberland, MD where it connects with the C & O Canal Towpath.
 Explore the trail by renting a bike for the day in Ohiopyle, or join one of our fully supported bike tours on the Great Allegheny Passage.
 Want to ride the GAP on your own?
 We offer GAP Bike Shuttles!

-Ohiopyle State Park, the largest state park in PA, has more than 30 miles of mountain biking trails.
+Ohiopyle State Park, the largest state park in Pennsylvania, has more than 30 miles of mountain biking trails.
 More are being built every year!
-Trails currently open to mountain biking include the Sugarloaf Trail System, Pressley Ridge Trail, McCune Trail, Baughman Trail, Jonathan Run Trail and Sugar Run Trail.
+Trails currently open to mountain biking include the Sugarloaf Trail System, Kim, Great Gorge, Kentuck, Pressley Ridge, McCune, Baughman, Jonathan Run and Sugar Run trails.
 These trails are shared with other users, so use proper trail etiquette!

 There are trail systems north and south of Ohiopyle.
 Seven Springs resort, 18 miles north of town, has a downhill course and 20 miles of singletrack.
 If you start ride on top of the mountain, you can spend your whole ride on top of the ridge.
 Hidden Valley Ski Resort also has a trail system, but it’s less developed and involves a little more climbing.
 Keep heading north and you will crest the Laurel Ridge.
 This area has miles of beautiful, technical trails.
 The higher elevation makes it a little cooler in the summer.
 The best trailhead for Laurel Ridge is at the old Laurel Mountain Ski Area, off of Route 30.

 If you’re going south of Ohiopyle, set your sights on Quebec Run.
-This is super technical and difficult riding with miles of rock gardens and lots of hills.
+This is technical and difficult riding with rock gardens and lots of hills.
 Due to the heavy tree cover, the rocks are almost always slippery.
+The trails drain well after rains, though!
 Expert riders will have a lot of fun, but Quebec Run might be too intense for beginners.

 Keep heading south just over the border into West Virginia, and you’ll find Coopers Rocks State Park.
 About 20 miles of fun, technical singletrack await you, with amazing views of the Cheat Canyon.